CodingPenguin1/ArchLinuxInstallGuide/README.md

 The higher a mirror is placed in the list, the more priority it is given when downloading a package.
 You may want to edit the file accordingly, and move the geographically closest mirrors to the top of the list, although other criteria should be taken into account.

 This doesn't matter too much, since you can always run [reflector](https://wiki.archlinux.org/index.php/reflector) to optimize the mirrorlist after the installation is complete.
+However, it's worth taking the time to throw a couple mirrors from your country at the top to speed up the installation.

 ## Install base packages

-`# pacstrap /mnt base dialog wpa_supplicant efibootmgr`
+`# pacstrap /mnt base linux linux-firmware dialog wpa_supplicant efibootmgr`

 Also install a terminal, web browser, and network manager with